Reaching New Frontiers

 or after your death?
 Contemporary cartoon by Th.
 Heine

-After the first followed the second attempt and that was successful.
+After the first aborted attempt followed the second that was successful.
 In 1945 Europe was in such a shambles that only massive American help (the Marshall Plan) prevented the Western half of the continent from drifting under communist rule too.
 The American seed mostly fell on fertile ground.
 Germany now is a stable democracy even to the point of being admired by some less fortunate countries.